-Every instance of an overdetermined type or record in an overdetermined connector is a node in a virtual connection graph that is used to determine when the standard equation "R1 = R2" or when the equation "0 =equalityConstraint (R1, R2) "has to be used for the generation of connect(...) equations.
-The branches of the virtual connection graph are implicitly defined by "connect(..)" and explicitly by Connections.branch(...) statements, see table below.
+Every instance of an overdetermined type or record in an overdetermined connector is a node in a virtual connection graph that is used to determine when the standard equation "R1 = R2" or when the equation "0 =equalityConstraint(R1,R2)" has to be used for the generation of connect(...) equations.
+The branches of the virtual connection graph are implicitly defined by "connect(..)" and explicitly Connections.branch(...) statements, see table below.
 Connections is a built-in package in global scope containing built-in operators.
-Additionally, corresponding nodes of the virtual connection graph have to be defined as roots or as potential roots with functions Connections.root(...) and Connections.potentialRoot(...), respectively.
-In the following table, A and B are connector instances that may be hierarchically structured, e.g., A may be an abbreviation for EnginePort.
-Frame.
+Additionally, corresponding nodes of the virtual connection graph have to be defined potential roots with functions as roots or as Connections.root(...) and Connections.potentialRoot(...), respectively.
+In the following table, A and B are connector instances that may be hierarchically structured, e.g., A may be an abbreviation for EnginePort.Frame.

 connect(A,B); Defines breakable branches from the overdetermined type or record instances in connector instance A to the corresponding overdetermined type or record instances in connector instance B for a virtual connection graph.
 The types of the corresponding overdetermined type or record instances shall be the same.
 Connections.branch(A.R,B.R); Defines a non-breakable branch from the overdetermined type or record instance R in connector instance A to the corresponding overdetermined type or record instance R in connector instance B for a virtual connection graph.
-This function can be used at all places where a connect() statement is allowed [ e.g. , it is not allowed to use this function in a when- clause.
-This definition shall be used if in a model with connectors A and B the overdetermined records A.R and B.R are algebraically coupled in the model, e.g., due to B.R = f (A.R, <other unknowns=""></other> )].
-Connections.root(A.R); The overdetermined type or record instance R in connector instance A is a (definite) root node in a virtual connection graph. [ This definition shall be used if in a model with connector A the overdetermined record A.R is ( consistently ) assigned, e.g., from a parameter expressions ] Connections.potentialRoot(A.R); Connections.potentialRoot( A.R, priority = p); The overdetermined type or record instance R in connector instance A is a potential root node in a virtual connection graph with priority "p" ( $p \ge 0$ ).
+This function can be used at all places where a connect() statement is allowed [e.g., it is not allowed to use this function in a when- clause.
+This definition shall be used if in a model with connectors A and B the overdetermined records A.R and B.R are algebraically coupled in the model, e.g., due to B.R = f(A.R, <other unknowns=""></other>)].
+Connections.root(A.R); The overdetermined type or record instance R in connector instance A is a (definite) root node in a virtual connection graph.
+[This definition shall be used if in a model with connector A the overdetermined record A.R is (consistently) assigned, e.g., from a parameter expressions] Connections.potentialRoot(A.R); Connections.potentialRoot(A.R, priority = p); The overdetermined type or record instance R in connector instance A is a potential root node in a virtual connection graph with priority "p" ($p \ge 0$).
 If no second argument is provided, the priority is zero. "p" shall be a parameter expression of type Integer.
-In a virtual connection subgraph without a Connections.root definition, one of the potential roots with the lowest priority number is selected as root [ This definition may be used if in a model with connector A the overdetermined record A.R appears differentiated $- der(A.R) - together$ with the constraint equations of A.R, i.e., a non-redundant subset of A.R maybe used as states] b = Connections.isRoot(A.R); Returns true, if the overdetermined type or record instance $R$ in connector instance A is selected as a root in the virtual connection graph.
+In a virtual connection subgraph without a Connections.root definition, one of the potential roots with the lowest priority number is selected as root [This definition may be used if in a model with connector A the overdetermined record A.R appears differentiated $- \det(A.R) - together$ with the constraint equations of A.R, i.e. , a non-redundant subset of A.R maybe used as states] b = Connections.isRoot(A.R); Returns true, if the overdetermined type or record instance R in connector instance A is selected as a root in the virtual connection graph. b = Connections.rooted(A.R); b = rooted(A.R); // deprecated If the operator Connections.rooted(A.R) is used, or the equivalent but deprecated operator rooted(A.R), then there must be exactly one statement Connections.branch(A.R,B.R) involving A.R (the argument of Connections.rooted must be the first argument of Connections.branch).
+In that case Connections.rooted(A.R) returns true, if A.R is closer to the root of the spanning tree than B.R; otherwise false is returned.
+[This operator can be used to avoid equation systems by providing analytic inverses, see Modelica.Mechanics.MultiBody.Parts.FixedRotation.]